1wikii/1wikii/README.md

 ### Hi there 👋

-- 👋 Hi, I’m ahmad dwiky zerro dixxon
+- 👋 Hi, I’m Wiky or you can call me wiki
-- 👀 I’m interested in codding
+- 👀 I’m interested in front-end dev
-- 🌱 for now i still learn about basic c++ language and fundamental of html css
+- 🌱 for now i still learn about basic c++ language and html css
 - 💞️ i'm want working as a programmer or something like that
 - 📫 my mail ahmaddwikyzerrodixxon@gmail.com
+- 📱 my whatsapp number 082178431198

 <!---
 ahmaddwikyzerrodixxon/ahmaddwikyzerrodixxon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.